jewel/clearskies/protocol/core.md

 should start with a period and then a unique prefix (similar to Java).
 Unofficial messages should prefix the "type" key with its unique prefix.

-What follows is an example greeting.
-(Newlines have been added for legibility, but they would not be legal to send over the wire.)
+What follows is an example greeting (newlines have been added for legibility, but they would not be legal to send over the wire):

 ```json
 {